 Kitri and Basilio are the heart of the Don Quixote Ballet, their romance driving much of the narrative.
 Kitri, the lively daughter of an innkeeper, is determined to marry for love rather than wealth, defying her father’s wishes to marry elsewhere.
 Basilio, the charming barber, uses his wit and cleverness to win Kitri’s affection and navigate the obstacles they face together.

-Their dynamic is highlighted in the tavern scene, where Kitri implores Don Quixote to convince her father to allow her to marry Basilio.
+Their dynamic is highlighted in the tavern scene, where Kitri implores Don Quixote to persuade her father to let her marry Basilio.
 Their playful and flirtatious interactions in this scene embody themes of love and sacrifice, resonating throughout the ballet.

 Iconic Scenes in Don Quixote Ballet